Managing Machine Learning Lifecycles with MLflow

 To get started with MLflow Tracking, we need to import a number of dependencies:

 By default, Tracking records runs in a local mlruns directory where you run the project.
 We’re going to be using the default directory to keep things simple.
-You can check the current tracking directory by calling mlflow.tracking.get_tracking_uri()
+You can check the current tracking directory by calling mlflow.tracking.get_tracking_uri().

-, passing a local or remote path that you want to use to store the data.
+If you want to change the tracking directory, use mlflow.set_tracking_uri(), passing a local or remote path that you want to use to store the data.
 You will need to prefix the path with file:/.
 Learn more about setting tracking paths in MLflow’s API reference.

 For this guide, we won’t be changing the tracking path.